 Very often, children who are distressed or anxious about something relating to their home life do disclose information to us as they seek our help.
 We always tell the child to consider that we cannot keep secrets and must act on their information if we feel that they are in danger of criminal harm.
 The same goes for any adult disclosure if it concerns serious harm of any child.

 We are here to educate, help, support, nurture and safeguard your child.
-If you have any more questions relating to Child Protection in our school, please contact our Child Protection Officers, Mrs Robinson or Mrs Hare.
+If you have any more questions relating to Child Protection in our school, please contact our Child Protection Officers.

 We are committed to safeguarding and promoting the welfare of children, and expect all adults on site to share this commitment.

 If you have concerns, please record these, along with any observation or conversation heard, and report this as soon as possible.
-Pink forms are available from the staffroom, and should be returned immediately to Mrs Robinson or Mrs Hare.
+Satff will have access to CPOMs or Pink forms are available from the staffroom, and should be returned immediately to Mrs Perkins, Mrs Hare or Mr Sitch.

 - Do not conduct your own investigation